 The first and most obvious location for an Eel Secretariat is Bonn, sharing space with the CMS Secretariat, as well as staff from EUROBATS, AEWA, and ASCOBANS.
-Sharing space with the CMS Secretariat has several advantages, including the possibility to share administrative staff.
-Germany has also shown an interest in eel conservation by virtue of its proposal, on behalf of the EU, to include the European eel in Appendix II of CITES.326 Germany is also a European eel Range State.
+Sharing space with the CMS Secretariat has several advantages, including the possibility to share administrative http://ices.dk/community/groups/Pages/WGEEL.aspx.